 The summer after sophomore year of college, Christa and I made a pact to explore different coffee shops on the island.
 We hopped from Sweetie Pies on Main, with its red-and-white checkered tables, to Urban Coffee, where we hid away in the corner, murmuring about the secondhand books we had just bought from the nearby library.
 But no matter how many coffee places we tried, we always found ourselves drifting back to Southdown.
-It was our spot in high school, a couple shopping centers away from the bustle of the village, and we felt sure that we’d never run into anyone we knew there.
-It’s a hub for young mothers longing for a latte, wearing their vegan leather jackets, their well-behaved, bundled-up dogs at their heels.
-There’s the group of middle-aged couples laughing over egg sandwiches, the student chatting with the barista about his most recent novel purchase.
+It was our spot in high school, a couple shopping centers away from the bustle of town, and we felt sure that we’d never run into anyone we knew there.
+It’s a hub for young mothers longing for a latte, their well-behaved, bundled-up dogs at their heels.
+There’s the group of middle-aged couples laughing over egg sandwiches, the student chatting with the barista about the best beans to buy.
 Mid-winter afternoons at Southdown are always my favorite – it’s busy enough that it’s never silent, but the grumpy, cold customers get their coffee to-go.
-That leaves Christa, Michelle and I, sitting at the marble table closest to the windows, where the white winter light falls onto our laps.
+That leaves Christa, Michelle and I, sitting at the marble table closest to the windows, where the winter light falls onto our laps.
 Now, it’s the place we go to catch up after long periods without seeing one another.
 There, we talk about our families and weekend plans, about unwanted texts and unread ones.
 We talk about the things we forgot to say in phone calls, or couldn’t elaborate on in letters.
 We share song recommendations and complain about men, discuss articles read and movies watched, recount embarrassing moments or moments that reminded us of each other.
 I bring up some new hobby I want to get into, a trend I’ve tried to hop on.
 They always smile and support me, but they know, in the end, there’s no way I’m going to start embroidering my own jeans when I still haven’t stitched up the hole in my peacoat’s left pocket.

 Southdown opened up a new location in Oyster Bay a while back.
 We would remind each other periodically that we had to visit it, but we’d always end up forgetting.
 This time, Christa made plans to bring me there.
 It was strange, entering a Southdown that wasn’t our narrow, four-tabled place.
 This one had designated ENTER and EXIT doors, and shelves lined with their beans, and those fluorescent lights in clear bulbs that make you dizzy if you look at them too long.
 This time, we sat at the table farthest from the window.
 I brought up Christa’s December graduation.
 She was officially done with college, and had a job lined up in Connecticut.